nachomillangarcia/openwebinars-serverless-store/README.md

 API is now available in http://localhost:3000

-Open `./client/local/index.html` to open the client
+Open `./client/local/index.html` to get the client in your browser.

 ## Deploy to AWS

-First, configure `serverles.yaml` to use your preferred region and change the service name to not collide when creating S3 buckets for the client.
+First, configure `serverless.yaml` to use your preferred region and change the service name to not collide when creating S3 buckets for the client.

 Then, deploy serverless services: